All Episodes

 No.

-Oh, he might make a reference.
+Or he might make a reference.

-There's always a crowd on Wednesday to listen to him.
+There are always a crowd on Wednesday to listen to him.

-He may make some general reference Which people will pick up on as a reference to this calamity.
+He may make some general reference which people will pick up on as a reference to this calamity.

-Because, believe you me, Art, ecclesiastically, papally, this is a disaster.
+Because, believe you me, art, ecclesiastically, papally, this is a disaster.

-There's no doubt about it, and this is a sign of the times.
+This is the sign of the times.

 Yes, we will.

-And confirmed by all doctrine and teaching for almost 1,900 years.
+We have been given three signs by the Scripture and confirmed by all doctrine and teaching for almost 1,900 years.

 It's very simple art.